Read this MX Select MX55 Adjustable Dumbbells review to find out if this is the best adjustable dumbbell set for you.

 - Don’t throw or drop the dumbbells

 - Don’t use the dumbbells to support your body weight (e.g. using the handles for push ups).

-- Don’t slam the dumbbells together at the top the rep on exercise like chest flyes, shoulder press, bench press, etc.
+- Don’t slam the dumbbells together at the top of the rep on exercises like chest flys, shoulder press, bench press, etc.